Measuring non-Abelian quantum geometry and topology in a multi-gap photonic lattice: Multi-gap Euler topology and geometry

-Our focus is on the Euler class topology, which emerges in many-band lattices featuring degeneracies in their band structure, as schematically shown in~\cref{Fig:braiding}.
-In systems with $\mathcal{C}_2 \mathcal{T}$ or $\mathcal{P} \mathcal{T}$ (i.e.~two-fold rotation or parity combined with time-reversal) symmetry, which enforce a reality condition to their Bloch Hamiltonian, one can define the Euler class, a topological invariant describing the band nodes in terms of non-Abelian charges belonging to the quaternion group $\mathbb{Q}\!=\!\{\pm1,\pm i,\pm j, \pm k\}$~\cite{Wu2019, Bouhon2019}.
-We illustrate these non-Abelian charges in~\cref{Fig:braiding} with circles in distinct colors representing different `gaps' (two-band subspaces) and empty (filled) markers representing the negative (positive) non-Abelian charge, e.g.~$-k~(+k)$.
+We illustrate these non-Abelian charges in~\cref{Fig:braiding} with circles in distinct colors representing different `gaps' (two-band subspaces) and empty (filled) markers representing the negative (positive) non-Abelian charge, e.g.~$-Q_{n,n+1}~(+Q_{n,n+1})$.
 The left panel in~\cref{Fig:braiding} shows a situation where nodes are created from vacuum in pairs with opposite charges.
 Upon deformation of the lattice, these nodes can be merged and annihilate each other, leading to the opening of a gap~\cite{Wunsch2008, Montambaux2009, Montambaux2018, Ahn2019, Bouhon2019}.
 One remarkable feature of multi-gap systems stems from the fact that these non-Abelian charges can be changed by braiding the nodes in adjacent gaps around each other in momentum space~\cite{Bouhon2019}, which results in pairs with identical charge in a given gap (see right panel in~\cref{Fig:braiding}).
 These nodes cannot annihilate each other upon combination.
 This obstruction against annihilation within a momentum patch $\mathcal{P}$ is precisely captured by a non-zero value of the quantized Euler class $\chi_{n,n+1}\in \mathbb{Z}$ defined as:

 where $\bm{k}$ is the momentum.
 We here employ the Euler connection one-form $\mathcal{A}_{n,n+1}^i \!=\!\langle u_{n,\bm{k}} \vert \partial_{k_i} u_{n+1,\bm{k}} \rangle$, and the non-Abelian Berry curvature $\mathrm{Eu}_{n,n+1} \!=\! \left\langle \partial_{k_x} u_{n,\bm{k}} | \partial_{k_y} u_{n+1,\bm{k}}\right\rangle \!-\! \left\langle \partial_{k_y} u_{n,\bm{k}} | \partial_{k_x} u_{n+1,\bm{k}} \right\rangle$ for the Bloch eigenstates $|u_{n,\bm{k}}\rangle$ of band $n$.
 Both quantities are related through the Pfaffian $\mathrm{Pf}$, $\mathrm{Eu}_{n,n+1} (\bm{k}) = d \mathrm{Pf} \mathcal{A}_{n,n+1} (\bm{k})$.